-These highly vocal animals communicate amongst their group byways of repeated twitters, trills or whistling, and scuttling around.
+These highly vocal animals communicate among their group by ways of repeated twitters, trills or whistling, and scuttling around.
 Their signs are different for food gathering or for indicating imminent danger.

 How big is a dwarf mongoose?

-The dwarf mongooses are very tiny with a height of seven inches compared to the Egyptian Mongoose, which can get as tall as 24 inches in size.
+The dwarf mongooses are very tiny with a height of 7-12 in (18-30 cm) compared to the Egyptian Mongoose, which can get as tall as 24 in (61 cm) in size.

 How fast can a dwarf mongoose run?

-These animals are known to run at a speed of 20 mph.
+These animals are known to run at a speed of 20 mph (32.2 kph).
 They are pretty swift for their small size.

 How much does a dwarf mongoose weigh?